Hank Wangford

-Early and personal life
+Background

-It has been said that Hank was born in Wangford, Suffolk, England and that may be where Sam Hutt conceived his stage name.
-In his appearance in the film, A Brief History of Brocket Hall, Sam Hutt says that he was born in an upstairs room at Brocket Hall, Hertfordshire, on the night from 14 to 15 November 1940, during The Blitz.
+In his appearance in the film A Brief History of Brocket Hall, Sam Hutt claimed that he was born in an upstairs room at Brocket Hall, Hertfordshire, on the night of 14–15 November 1940, during The Blitz.
+(Note: Colin Larkin, in his Virgin Encyclopedia of Popular Music, claims that Hutt was actually born in Wangford.
+Given what Hutt himself says, this is almost certainly false.)
 It was a forceps delivery.
-As he describes in the film, Brocket Hall has a history of sexual scandals, involving the royal family and politicians but, by 1940, it had become a maternity home.
-The British Government had intelligence that the Germans were planning to flatten London on the night of the birth, when there was to be a full moon (The "Hunter Moon" or "Blood Moon") which would provide good visibility.
+As he says in the film, Brocket Hall has a history of sexual scandals, involving the royal family and politicians but, by 1940, it had become a maternity home.
+The British Government had intelligence that the Germans were planning to flatten London on the night of the birth, when there was to be a full moon (The "Hunter Moon" or "Blood Moon"), which would provide good visibility.
 His mother was therefore evacuated to Hertfordshire for the birth.
 In the event, on the night of the birth the Germans bombed Coventry, not London.
-His father was the journalist and communist activist Allen Hutt.